 A melting pot, a salad bowl, a tapestry — however you view the North American convergence of cultures, adults sharing connections across generations with children is a constant.
 Here are three recordings to help you enjoy that.
-Bring along a kid in your life and take a listen
+It’s kidstuff but not just for children.
+Bring along a kid in your life and take a listen.

 Randall Paskemin is a singer and songwriter and a proud father.
 He is also a member of the Plains Cree people, a member of the Sweetgrass First Nation of Saskatchewan, Canada, who lives now in the western United States.
 He brings all of this to his new recording Goodnight Sweet Dreams I Love You.
 It is a collection of songs and lullabies to accompany children through the day.
 Lyrics in English and Cree are interwoven, and touches of familiar melodies such as Happy Birthday sometimes arise alongside Native American ones.
 He offers a soothing, celebratory sort of music that expresses deep love of parent for child and the safety that feeling brings to both.
 It could be just the right thing to rock children (and tired parents) to sleep.